jkoschma/genexplain-platform/docs/source/Workflows.md

 +------------------+------------------------------------------------------------------------------+
 ```

 Normalized data from microarray experiment can be submitted in the input field **Input table** ([input example][limma normalized]).
 Such a normalized file is the output of the method [Affymetrix normalization][link normalize Affy2].
 This workflow is designed for different microarray platforms and normalized data can be used as input from Affymetrix, Agilent or Illumina microarray data.
-Also a raw count table with Ilumina genes derived from RNA-seq experiment can be used as input ([input example][limma normalized2])for this workflow.
+Also a raw count table with Illumina genes derived from RNA-seq experiment can be used as input for this workflow.

 [link normalize Affy2]: https://platform.genexplain.com/bioumlweb/#de=analyses/Methods/Data%20normalization/Affymetrix%20normalization

 [limma normalized]: https://platform.genexplain.com/bioumlweb/#de=data/Examples/User%20Guide/Data/Examples%20of%20methods/Data%20normalization/Agilent%20normalized%20for%20limma

-[limma normalized2]:

 You can drag and drop nomalized data from your data project within the tree area or you may click into the input field (select element) and a new window will be opened, where you can select your normalized data.